 As for the modern and clean logo, we should thank Jim Schindler.

 He was hired in 1962 to created a ‘corporate’ logo.
 He depicted the restaurant’s roof with golden M-shaped arches.
-In 1968 the logo roof lines disappeared and the brand name was added.
+In 1968 the logo roof lines disappeared, and the brand name was added.

-Despite the fact that Caleb Bradham – a pharmacist who invented and founded the company – tried to copy Coca-Cola, I love Pepsi more than Coke!
+Even though Caleb Bradham – a pharmacist who invented and founded the company – tried to copy Coca-Cola, I love Pepsi more than Coke!
 Ah, the everlasting rivalry of two sodas…

 By the way, you may read about the soda logo war in our research.

 Now, let’s get back to less important info (joking, of course).
-As it usually happens with old companies, you may never find people who were connected to the brand many years ago.
+As it usually happens with old companies, you may never find people connected to the brand many years ago.
 Or even people who at least still remember those.
 The same happened to Pepsi.

-The memories are shadowy but some of them reference Bayard Wootten.
+The memories are shadowy, but some of them reference Bayard Wootten.

 She was a great photographer and a neighbor of Caleb.
 Some people even say that it was her who invented the company’s name.

 In 1950, the Pepsi symbol finally started looking like we get used to it today.
-In 1962, the company went away from the word ‘Cola’ and this was the year that changed everything.
+In 1962, the company went away from the word ‘Cola’, and this was the year that changed everything.

 Some kind of final thoughts